anthonycaccese/es-theme-art-book-pocket/README.md

 # Art Book Pocket, an EmulationStation theme for small screens
 A simple theme for Emulation Station and RetroPie based on the look of a coffee table book.
+Designed for 320x240 resolution screens.
 Discussion is ongoing in this thread: https://retropie.org.uk/forum/topic/11728/new-theme-art-book

 ## Preview